lehuymanhtan/time-manager/test_analysis.md

 - Each slot contains availability counts and metadata

 **Edge Cases to Test:**
-1. First time generation (no existing slots in database)
-2. Regeneration without `force_recalculate` (should update existing slots)
+1. Regeneration without `force_recalculate` (should update existing slots)
-3. Regeneration with `force_recalculate=True` (should delete and recreate all)
+2. Regeneration with `force_recalculate=True` (should delete and recreate all)
-4. Meeting request with no participants
+3. Meeting request with no participants
-5. Meeting request with no responded participants (all slots should have 0 available)
+4. Meeting request with no responded participants (all slots should have 0 available)
-6. Large number of possible slots (performance testing)
-7. All participants busy for all slots (all availability_count = 0)
-8. All participants available for all slots (all availability_count = total)
-9. Meeting request with invalid or incomplete configuration
-10. Partial responses (some participants responded, some haven't)
+5. Partial responses (some participants responded, some haven't)

 **Dependencies to Mock:**
 - `SuggestedSlot.objects.filter().delete()` - Database deletion